Placements and electives

 Dietetics and Nutrition

-The Dietitics team at Mildmay, led by Specialist Dietitian Kattya Mayre-Chilton, plays a key role in supporting patients' health through customised dietary plans and guidance.
+The Dietetics team at Mildmay, led by Specialist Dietitian Kattya Mayre-Chilton, plays a key role in supporting patients' health through customised dietary plans and guidance.

 As part of our Dietetics MSc course at King’s College London, we had the opportunity to complete a three-week public health placement at the Mildmay Hospital.
 During this time, our main project focused on creating a recipe cookbook that addressed the specific needs of the hospital’s patients.
 The aim was to provide recipes that were not only nutritious but also budget-friendly, convenient and written in a clear, easy-to-understand format.